thompsonja/thompsonja.github.io/_posts/2023-03-18-discord-bots-part-1-gcp.md

 ---
-layout: post
 title: "Discord Bot Pipeline Part 1 - GCP Setup"
 date: 2023-03-18 12:05:35 +0000
-categories: [infrastructure, cicd, gcp, terraform]
+categories:
+  - discord
+tags:
+  - infrastructure
+  - cicd
+  - gcp
+  - terraform
 permalink: discordbots/part1-gcp
 ---

 Creating an organization in GCP is a great way to organize your projects.
 For just a single discord bot application, this is likely overkill, but this will greatly simplify your ability to iterate on other projects.
 I am using Cloud